Study: Half of US cosmetics contain toxic chemicals - WTMJ

 Blumenthal, a former state attorney general and self-described “crusader” on behalf of consumers, said he does not use cosmetics.
 But speaking on behalf of millions of cosmetics users, he said they have a message for the industry: “We’ve trusted you and you betrayed us.”

 Brands that want to avoid likely government regulation should voluntarily go PFAS-free, Blumenthal said.
-“Aware and angry consumers are the most effective advocate” for change.”
+“Aware and angry consumers are the most effective advocate” for change, he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.